-- 6513.
-Invertebrate Zoology (4).
-Pr., BIOL 1020, BIOL 1021.
-A taxonomic survey of all major invertebrate phyla, with emphasis on major anatomical and physiological features and life histories. - 6523.
-Wetlands (4).
-Pr., BIOL 4203/BIOL 6203.
-An introduction to the role, value, distribution, variability and structure of wetlands and to the legal and regulatory framework through which they are managed in the U.S. Emphasis on biogeochemical processes unique to wetlands.
-Fieldtrips made. - 6530.
+- 6533.
 Conservation Biology (4).
 Pr., BIOL 4203/BIOL 6203.
 The application of ecological and genetic principles to conservation.
-Case studies include fisheries, habitat fragmentation, use of corridors, rarity, extinctions, viability analysis, endangered species and the role of models in conservation biology. - 6543.
+Case studies include fisheries, habitat fragmentation, use of corridors, rarity, extinctions, viability analysis, endangered species and the role of models in conservation biology.
+May be taught concurrently with BIOL 4533.
+This course includes a required laboratory component. - 6543.
 Field Botany (4).
 Pr., BIOL 1030, BIOL 1031.
 Morphology, taxonomy, ecology and systematics of higher plants.
-Emphasis on fieldtrips and plant collections to learn local plant flora. - 6603.
+Emphasis on fieldtrips and plant collections to learn local plant flora.
+May be taught concurrently with BIOL 4543.
+This course includes a required laboratory component. - 6603.
 Molecular Genetics (4).
 Pr., BIOL 3303, BIOL 3503.
-Fundamentals of DNA structure, replication, mutation and repair, gene expression; recombinant DNA techniques; and applications of biotechnology in medicine, agriculture and industry. - 6663.
+Fundamentals of DNA structure, replication, mutation and repair, gene expression; recombinant DNA techniques; and applications of biotechnology in medicine, agriculture and industry.
+May be taught concurrently with BIOL 4603.
+This course includes a required laboratory component. - 6663.
 Field Zoology (4).
 Pr., BIOL 1010 and BIOL 1020 or departmental approval.
 The natural history of vertebrates, concentrating on phylogeny, adaptations, ecology and behavior.
-Laboratory exercises oriented toward learning field techniques and familiarizing students with the local fauna. - 6753.
+Laboratory exercises oriented toward learning field techniques and familiarizing students with the local fauna.
+May be taught concurrently with BIOL 4663.
+This course includes a required laboratory component. - 6753.
 Endocrinology (4).
 Pr., BIOL 1020, BIOL 1021.
-Endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates. - 6760.
+Endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates.
+May be taught concurrently with BIOL 4753.
+This course includes a required laboratory component. - 6760.
 Evolutionary Biology (3).
 Pr., BIOL 3303.
-Evolutionary concepts, including population genetics, variability, dispersal, gene frequencies, natural selection and specialization. - 6800.
+Evolutionary concepts, including population genetics, variability, dispersal, gene frequencies, natural selection and specialization.
+May be taught concurrently with BIOL 4760. - 6800.
 Perspectives in Biology I (3).
 Pr., prerequisites will differ according to the course description.
 Allows the student to study a current topic not offered in the basic biology curriculum.
 Topics will vary and times offered will be irregular.
-No lab is required. - 6803.
+No lab is required.
+May be taught concurrently with BIOL 4800. - 6803.
 Perspectives in Biology II (4).
 Pr., prerequisites will differ according to the course description.
 Allows the student to study a current topic not offered in the basic biology curriculum.
 Topics will vary and times offered will be irregular.
+May be taught concurrently with BIOL 4803.
+This course includes a required laboratory component.

-A lab required. - 6932.
+- 6932.
 Directed Research (1-4).
 Pr., 20 hours of biology, 3.0 GPA, departmental approval.
 Affords the opportunity for graduate students to conduct research under the supervision of biology faculty.
 Faculty must agree to sponsor the research for 1-4 hours elective credit.
-Course may be repeated for a maximum of 8 hours.
+May be taught concurrently with BIOL 4932. - 6970.
+Special Topics (1-4).
+Pr., departmental approval.
+Instruction and discussion in a selected topic in biological sciences.
+The course may be offered for 1-4 hours of elective credit.
+May be taught concurrently with BIOL 4970.

-SCHOOL OF SCIENCES Chemistry (CHEM)
+Chemistry (CHEM)

-Professor Rawlings Associate Professor Thomas Assistant Professors Arnold, Kim and Kuhler
+Professor Rawlings and Thomas Assistant Professors Arnold, Kim and Kuhler